okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-dynamic/main/index.md

 5. To check the returned ID token or access token payload, you can copy the value and paste it into any JWT decoder (for example: <https://token.dev>).
 Using a JWT decoder, confirm that the token contains all of the claims that you are expecting, including the custom one.
 If you specified a nonce, that is also included.

-## Add a Groups claim with a dynamic allowlist
+## Add a Groups claim with a dynamic allow list

 You can use Okta Expression Language Group Functions with dynamic allowlists.
 Three Group functions help you use dynamic group allowlists: `contains`, `startsWith`, and `endsWith`.
 These functions return all of the Groups that match the specified criteria without needing to have Groups specified in the app.